 Swimmers will find breathing progressively more difficult as the temperature drops from 70°F to 60°F. It’s not comfortable at first, but your body will adjust.

-Danger lies with jumping into a pool that’s between 50°F and 60°F. Unless you spend lots of time swimming in icy cold waters, the unacclimated body treats water temperatures between 50°F and 60°F as it would at 35°F, according to The National Center for Cold Water Safety.
+The danger lies in jumping into a pool between 50°F and 60°F. Unless you spend lots of time swimming in icy cold waters, the unacclimated body treats water temperatures between 50°F and 60°F as it would at 35°F, according to The National Center for Cold Water Safety.

 Such cold water can cause total loss of breathing control, meaning swimmers will start gasping and hyperventilating.
 The body will go into cold shock too.
 This can cause the inability to swim effectively, which increases the likelihood of drowning.

 And jumping into a pool from 40°F to 32°F will feel painful.
 Not only do you expose yourself to the inability to breathe and swim, but your skin feels extreme cold as heat.
 Your skin will feel like it’s burning.

 Please note that it takes a pool 8 to 12 hours to acclimate to outdoor temperatures.
 If you or your child decides to jump in a pool at 3 pm when it’s 80°F, but night temperatures reach 40°F, you could face swimming-related injuries.